Huawei founder urges Honor subbrand to become competitor after split

 "We don't have to drag innocent people into the water just because we suffer," he said.

-Honor-brand smartphones made up 26per cent of the 51.7 million handsets Huawei shipped in July-September, according to consultancy Canalys.
+Honor brand smartphones made up 26 per cent of the 51.7 million handsets Huawei shipped in the July to September period, according to consultancy Canalys.
 The company's products also include laptops, tablet computers, smart TVs and electronic accessories.

 Huawei's rivals have been ramping up production orders, anticipating they can gobble up market share while the giant is unable to produce new handsets, several industry sources recently told Reuters.